ElishaKay/pinterest_bot/README.md

 The actual scraping is being done by a Chrome Extension.
 Once a client creates an account via the Admin UI, he is provided with a 'scraping_code'.
 The client will then need to download the Chrome Extension, input the scraping_code, and choose a Pinterest User, and saved Search Term that he defined within the admin UI.

-The Extension code is available here: https://github.com/ElishaKay/pinterest_bot

 I've pointed the extensions API Calls to the live heroku server mentioned above - you can also easily point the API calls to localhost:5000 for testing purposes (just one variable to change).

-<h1>A couple more notes about the Architecture and Technologies used:</h1>
+<h1>Technologies Used</h1>

-NodeJS Server
+- NodeJS Server
-MySQL Database
+- MySQL Database
-AngularJS - on both the Admin GUI and Chrome Popup (and the UI-Router library that allows for changing views)
+- AngularJS - on both the Admin GUI and Chrome Popup (and the UI-Router library that allows for changing views)

 Both the Extension and Admin GUI are interacting with the same server and database.

 How the extension works:

-The 2 important pages of the chrome extension are the popup.js and content.js pages.
+The 2 important pages of the chrome extension are the >a href="https://github.com/ElishaKay/pinterest_bot/tree/master/js/app">popup.js and content.js pages.</a>

 The big challenge of scraping data from Pinterest is the 'Content Security Policy' of Pinterest - this prevented me from making POST requests directly from the Pinterest DOM.
 Instead, I had to put all the interaction with the server within the popup.js page.
 In short, the 'popup.js' and 'content.js' pages have different strengths: The 'content.js' page has direct access to the Pinterest DOM, but the 'popup.js' page needs to handle all communication with the server.
 That means that these 2 pages need to play together nicely.